rodcunha/DART_app/README.md

 The app will feature the usage of a service worker to cache visited pages and make these available offline.

+## Dependencies (packages)

+- PropTypes
+- Google-Maps-React
+- Sort-By
+- Escape String Regexp

+You will need to use npm install to install all of the above packages.

 ## Contributing

 If you have ideas on how to improve the app and would like to contribute to make it better, see CONTRIBUTING.md